LiorSukman/python_hackathon/README.md

 # python_hackathon
-Quantifying the interaction between blood vessels and neurons (Pablo Blinder's Lab) Using Napari visualization tool, the Dense Connectomic Reconstruction in Layer 4 of the Somatosensory Cortex data (http://l4dense2019.brain.mpg.de/) can be visualize.
+Quantifying the interaction between blood vessels and neurons (Pablo Blinder's Lab) using Napari visualization tool, to present the Dense Connectomic Reconstruction in Layer 4 of the Somatosensory Cortex data (http://l4dense2019.brain.mpg.de/).

-The minimal distance between each neuron node and blood vessels is calculated.
+The goal of this project is to calculate the minimal distance for each neuron node to the closest blood vessel.

-Analysis:
+Analysis steps:
-	- Creating an object for each neuron part (axon, dendrite)
+1. Loading the data for each neuron part (axon, dendrite) and making a list of the nodes it's composed of
-	- Loading each object nodes, making a list of nodes
+2. Extracting the blood vessels coordinates
-	- Calculating the distance between each node and blood vessel
+2. Calculating the distance between each node and blood vessel
-	- Saving the minimum distance for each node
+3. Saving the minimum distance for each node

 Running time issues:
 Due to running time limitation, we chose to show the heatmap distance matrix for